 Workshops

-DHPSNY’s workshops promote interactive learning, networking, and collaboration.
-Free for New York institutions, DHPSNY’s programs address the needs of professionals and volunteers at institutions that manage unique library research materials and historical records, including libraries, archives, and museums.
+DHPSNY workshops promote interactive learning, networking, and collaboration.
+Offered free of cost to New York institutions, these programs address the needs of professionals and volunteers at institutions that manage unique library research materials and historical records, including libraries, archives, and museums.

 Presented throughout the state, workshops emphasize hands-on learning exercises and provide supplemental resources.
 See below for descriptions and registration for upcoming workshops.